SadieF/tweeter/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-4. Runo mongo in your command line.
+4. Runo mongo in your command line using the `mongo` command.
 5. Go to <http://localhost:8080/> in your browser.
 6. Text Database of tweets can be found at <http://localhost:8080/tweets>